TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 You acknowledge that Indeed may determine whether the words of your resume or any other individuals’ resume match the words of certain job descriptions, and vice versa, in order to improve the Site or any other Indeed product or service (including by displaying or otherwise making available potentially relevant job descriptions and resumes to Job Seekers and Employers).

 Indeed may also provide information collected pursuant to this Privacy Policy, including Personal Data, to Employers that may be interested in contacting you.
-By applying to a job, providing your contact information to show interest in a job, or by replying to a message from an Employer, you agree to the disclosure of your information to that Employer.
+By applying to a job, answering screener questions, providing your contact information to show interest in a job, or by replying to a message from an Employer, you agree to the disclosure of your information to that Employer.
+Indeed may also provide the results of any Indeed Assessments you complete to Employers, where you agree to such provision at the time of taking such as assessment.
 Indeed may also use information provided to Indeed via your Indeed Resume to pre-populate application information for you and for similar purposes.

 If you have an Indeed account or an Indeed-hosted resume, you agree that Indeed may contact you or suggest you or your public resume to Employers that might be interested in a person who matches your behavior on Indeed.